RichuDCT/video_frame_extractor/README.md

 # Video Frame Extractor

+# GStreamer Frame Extractor

 ## 📝 Overview

-A C program that leverages GStreamer to extract frames from video files, converting them into sequences of JPEG images with configurable parameters.
+A multi-threaded C program that uses GStreamer to extract frames from multiple video files simultaneously.
+The program creates a directories for all video then save the frame with video name and allows customization of frame extraction parameters.
 ## ✨ Features
 * Extract frames from any GStreamer-supported video format
 * Configurable frame rate (default: 5 fps)